-Pricing your products is one of the cornerstone decisions you’ll make, because it impacts almost every aspect of your business.
-Your pricing is a deciding factor in everything from your cash flow, to your profit margins, to which expenses you can afford to cover.
+Pricing your products is one of the cornerstone decisions you’ll make as a business owner.
+It impacts almost every aspect of your business.

-It’s no wonder you fell into a black hole when you went searching for pricing advice, because pricing touches everything from your business finances to your product’s positioning in the market.
+Pricing touches everything from your business finances to your product’s positioning in the market with considerations like whether it's timeless, bespoke, or a short-lived trending product.
+It also factors into how you make a profit selling on online selling sites.
 It’s a key strategic decision you need to make for your business, and it can be just as much an art as it is a science.

 But it’s not a decision you only get to make once.

-If you’re trying to find a price for your product, there is a relatively quick and straightforward way to set a starting price.
+If you’re trying to find the retail price of your product, there is a relatively quick and straightforward way to set a starting price.
 Remember, just because it’s the price you use to launch doesn’t mean it’s the price you’ll use forever.

 Pricing isn’t a decision you only get to make once.

 The most important element of your price is that it needs to sustain your business.
-If you price your products at a loss, or at an unsustainable profit margin, you’re going to find it challenging to grow and scale.
+If products are set at a high price and potential customers don’t buy, you’ll lose market share.
+If you set a low price, you’ll be selling at a loss, or at an unsustainable profit margin.
+This will make it challenging to grow and scale.

-There are three straightforward steps to calculating your price.
+There are three straightforward steps to calculating a sustainable price for your product.

 1. Add up your variable costs (per product)

-If you make your products, you’ll need to dig a bit deeper and look at a bundle of your raw materials.
+If you make your products, you’ll need to dig a bit deeper and look at a bundle of your raw materials, labor costs, and overhead costs.
 How much does that bundle cost, and how many products can you create from it?
 That will give you a rough estimate of your cost of goods sold per item.

 However, you shouldn’t forget the time you spend on your business is valuable, too.
 To price your time, set an hourly rate you want to earn from your business, and then divide that by how many products you can make in that time.
 To set a sustainable price, make sure to incorporate the cost of your time as a variable product cost.